Belair National Park - Adventure Playground upgrades

-A popular section of the Adventure Playground in the park has been upgraded and opened to the public in time for the December 2025 school holidays.
+A popular section of the Adventure Playground in the park was upgraded and opened to the public in time for the December 2025 school holidays.

 The previous metal-framed playground has been replaced with a new playground improving visitor experience, decreasing safety risks and minimising ongoing maintenance.